 Our values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

-As part of the Hope Learning Trust family of schools we aspire to grow together, serve one another and nurture our children and young people.
+As part of the Hope Learning Trust family of schools we aspire to grow together, serve one another and support our children in living life 'in all its fullness' (John 10 10).

 We work to deliver these aspirations through our 5 Commitments: care, creativity, courage, collaboration & the Christian faith.